-Jack is a Team Member, Puckett Observatory World Supernova Search Team, and is credited with 146 discoveries/co-discoveries to the end of June, 2016.
+Jack is a Team Member, Puckett Observatory World Supernova Search Team, and is credited with well over 200 discoveries/co-discoveries.

 Lester B. Pearson College of the Pacific (Victoria, BC Canada): is a United World College promoting living together as one world.)
 Jack helped establish the astronomy program at “Pearson College” to which he donated his 25-inch telescope.
 He and Alice are both honorary patrons of the College and the College’s observatory bears his name.